PhilTheGM/DeathwatchAndAscension/development/AddingNewAttachedOperativeOrganisations.md

 3. List of skills that everyone from theat organisation would be expected to have at when they have become a master of their trade.
 Nothing here should be at more than +10.
 4. List of talents that everyone from theat organisation would be expected to have at when they have become a master of their trade.
 5. Hitpoints, to a minimum of 10.
 The character's speciality will allow them to buy more hitpoints, so this is the minimum ylou would expect from a representitive of this organisation.
+6. Optionally Skill/Tallent packages can be given to allow characters to have a secondary area of specialisation.
-6. Fate Points are a little table to generate starting fatepoint with a dice roll.
+7. Fate Points are a little table to generate starting fatepoint with a dice roll.
 More pius organisations and those closer to the emperor should have a best chance at getting 4 faithpoints and no chance to get 2 faith points.
 Unfeeling or ilreputable organisations should have a greater chance of rolling 3 faith points and no chance of rolling 5 faith points.
 No-one should be able to start with fewer than 2 faith points and only rolls of a 1 should even posible net you 2 faith points.
 EG `1=2, 2-5=3, 6-9=4, 10=5`
-7. Equipment that is common to all high level members of this organisation.
+8. Equipment that is common to all high level members of this organisation.
 This should generally include some sort of knife or small combat weapon.
-8. A special rule that is thematic to this organisation.
+9. A special rule that is thematic to this organisation.
-9. A specialist use of faith points that is thematic to this organisation.
+10. A specialist use of faith points that is thematic to this organisation.
-10. An organisation al demeanor.
+11. An organisation al demeanor.
-11. A list of suggested personal demeanors
+12. A list of suggested personal demeanors
-12. A link to their specialities document
+13. A link to their specialities document

 **Note**: The experience cost of skills and talents given in steps 3 and 4 need to be calculated.
 This figure will be needed when adding specialisatons.
 You can use the bellow table as a guide:
 | Not Much Benefet or Situational | Average Skill or Talent | Very Useful or Common |   Very Useful   |